No one in the clearing hears the biters coming through the high trees.

-The trouble is, the first corpse that comes staggering into the clearing—a tall, pasty-colored roamer in a filthy hospital smock with half his shoulder missing, the cords of his tendons pulsing like worms—is followed by two other walkers.
+The trouble is, the first corpse that comes staggering into the clearing—a tall, pasty-colored walker in a filthy hospital smock with half his shoulder missing, the cords of his tendons pulsing like worms—is followed by two other creatures.
 One female and one male, each one with a gaping divot for a mouth, their bloodless lips oozing black bile, their shoe-button eyes fixed and glazed.

 The three of them trundle with their trademark spasmodic gait, jaws snapping, lips peeling away from blackened teeth like piranhas.